NeCTAR-RC/nectar-training/package05/sections/connecting.markdown

 On the Dashboard, you can see the amount of resources you are using.
 You can also see how long your instances have been up and running.

 {% img src=images/dashboardUtilization.png, w=70, dim=percent, align=center, css=margin-top:20px; margin-bottom:20px; %}
 You may also want to *monitor* your virtual machine(s), i.e. keep track of CPU usage, memory usage, etc. You may also want to set up system alerts.
 The Dashboard does not provide any tools to do this; you will have to use tools for virtual machine *monitoring*.
-[Module 10][ModDoc10] will look into monitoring tools in more detail.
+[Module 10][ModDoc10] will talks about VM monitoring.

 ### Housekeeping